wadelau/wadelau.github.io/hanjst/hanjst-syntax.md

 #### Built-in Functions

-As stated above, all built-in functions in JavaScript are accessible in Hanjst template run-time, so ther
+As stated above, all built-in functions in JavaScript are accessible in Hanjst template run-time, so there too many to iterate the list.

+See [MDN JavaScript Docs online](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for detailed instructions and references.

 #### Custom Functions